michael-spengler/blockchain-technologie-und-anwendungsgebiete-vorlesungsreihe/running-an-ethereum-node.md

 sudo systemctl disable geth # if you do not want to start geth on reboot

-sudo geth attach --datadir /your/path/chain/data
+sudo geth attach --datadir /your/path/chain/data # start the console

-eth.syncing
+eth.syncing # = example command giving you some interaction options

 var lastPercentage = 0;var lastBlocksToGo = 0;var timeInterval = 10000;